COCO-Counterfactuals: Automatically Constructed Counterfactual Examples for Image-Text Pairs: Conclusion

-\new{Stable diffusion and other text-to-image diffusion models have been shown to exhibit biases associated with race and gender, including over-representation of masculinity and whiteness \citep{luccioni2023stable}; racial and gender disparities in depictions of certain occupations \citep{bianchi2023easily}; and preferences for certain genders or skin tones \citep{cho2022dall}.} Consequently, models trained on \cococounterfactuals may learn similar social biases as those expressed in synthetic images generated by Stable Diffusion. \new{While some recent work has investigated approaches for mitigating biases in diffusion models, further investigation is needed into the de-biasing of datasets on which these models are trained in order to fully eliminate them \citep{schramowski2023safe}.}

-We do not see significant risks of security threats or human rights violations in our work.
+Despite the impressive recent improvements in text-to-image generation capabilities, models such as Stable Diffusion have well-known limitations that should be considered when utilizing datasets which are derived from them (see Appendix~\ref{app:datasheet-uses} for a detailed discussion).
+We do not foresee significant risks of security threats or human rights violations in our work.
 However, the automated nature of our image generation process may introduce the possibility of our \cococounterfactuals dataset containing images that some individuals may consider inappropriate or offensive.